 We are all familiar with loyalty reward programs.
 Many millions of people all over the world are members of these programs.

-But this loyalty program has a unique difference - and it is this difference that makes this program very special - because, unlike other loyalty programs, where most of the profits from the program go to the shareholders - the Global Fundraising ‘Loyalty’ Program sees 90% of the profit going toward our carrying out our charitable works, which includes us donating funds on to other charities to help them continue in their charitable work helping families in extreme poverty - click here to see Sally diagram
+But this loyalty program has a unique difference - and it is this difference that makes this program very special - because, unlike other loyalty programs, where most of the profits from the program go to the shareholders - the Charity Fundraising ‘Loyalty’ Program sees 90% of the profit going toward our carrying out our charitable works, which includes us donating funds on to other charities to help them continue in their charitable work helping families in extreme poverty - click here to see Sally diagram

 It is important to know that the Charity Fundraising 'Loyalty' Program is a member-based fundraising operation - it is not a donation-based fundraising operation.
 To be clear, it is an alternative to giving a donation.